The Unique Lifestyle of Georgetown, Texas

 The Georgetown Independent School District offers K-12 education across 14 campuses throughout Georgetown, Texas.
 From their official website: “The District serves elementary students in three PreK-2 campuses, three 3-5 campuses, and three K-5 campuses.
 Secondary students attend one of three middle schools and a ninth-grade campus before attending the district’s high school.”

-Links to schools in Georgetown, Texas
+Restaurants in Georgetown, Texas